Babe I'm Gonna Leave You

 "Babe I'm Gonna Leave You" is a folk song written by Anne Bredon in the late 1950s.
-Joan Baez recorded a solo version for her 1962 album Joan Baez in Concert and a variety of musicians subsequently adapted it to a variety of styles, including Led Zeppelin.
-Several songwriters have been credited on releases over the years, although Bredon usually receives a sole or partial credit on current releases.
+Joan Baez, who learned the song from a student at Oberlin College, recorded the first published version for her 1962 album Joan Baez in Concert and a variety of musicians subsequently adapted it to a variety of styles, including the Association (1965), Quicksilver Messenger Service (1968), and Led Zeppelin (1969).
+Following the credit on Baez's 1962 release as "traditional, arranged by Baez", subsequent releases did not name Bredon until 1990 when, following Bredon's approach to Led Zeppelin, she received credit and royalties.

 Joan Baez rendition

 In 1960, Anne Bredon appeared on a live folk-music show on radio station KPFA in Berkeley, California, where she performed "Babe I'm Gonna Leave You".
 Janet Smith heard the performance and later Joan Baez learned the song from Smith at Oberlin College.

 The 1962 album Joan Baez in Concert includes a solo performance with her vocal and acoustic guitar picking.
 Vanguard Records co-owner/producer Maynard Solomon commented in the album liner notes: "The strange quality [and power] of the song is that the narrator inwardly desires exactly the opposite of what he[sic] will do, and is torn by the prospect of his self-imposed departure."
 He also describes the song as a "white blues", but does not identify the songwriter.
 When CD versions of Baez' album were later issued, Anne L. Bredon appears as the sole songwriter.

 Due to the popularity of her album, Baez' rendition was adapted by the Plebs (with members of the Nashville Teens) (1964 single), the Association (1965 single), Mark Wynter (1965 single), Quicksilver Messenger Service (1968 Revolution soundtrack), and Led Zeppelin (1969 Led Zeppelin).
 The songwriters originally listed for these early versions include " Dennis", Anne H. Bredon, Janet Smith, Paul Bennett, Erik Darling, and "Traditional arr. by Jimmy Page".